jmfcool/jmfcool.js/README.md

 gulp build
 ```

-Watches for changes to the framework and test directory.
-Builds the files, manages the git process, and runs the unit tests.
+Watches for changes to the framework and test directory; builds files, sets git process, and runs unit tests.

 ### Continuous Integration